Squarespace SEO: Your Complete Guide

 After putting in the work to optimize your Squarespace site, you’ll want to know how it’s performing.
 Regularly monitoring your site’s SEO performance is crucial for ongoing success.
 This involves tracking key metrics, analyzing data, and refining your strategies based on those insights.

-Set Up Google Analytics and Search Console
+Connect Your Site to Google Analytics and Search Console

 To effectively monitor your performance, set up Google Analytics and Google Search Console.
 These free tools offer a wealth of information about your website’s traffic and search visibility.
 Verify your site with Google Search Console and request that Google index your site, as recommended by Squarespace in their SEO checklist.
 Connecting your site to Google Analytics allows you to track user behavior and engagement metrics.